-Standards of Service Key Actions Achieved Sept 2020 - April 2021 Risks to Delivery Corrective Actions & by When Standards of Service Delivery Accessible appointment systems Within Q2 2021/2022 the HB has migrated the organisational Patient Administration Systems to the all Wales WPAS platform, for all operating regions.
-Which for the first time within BCUHB enable the utilisation of a standard set of reference values for recording language preferences including BSL and disability.
-Which in theory means that where present, such fields can be utilised as flags for the production of easy read appointment letters, reminders for HCPs to book BSL interpretation etc. Within this period continued communication with patients, carers and service user groups, Centre for Sign Sight and Sound, Primary Care Governance Leads, and participation at community engagement events, amongst others; in order to increase awareness amongst patients, carers, service users, managers and staff of the importance of recording and responding to the communication needs of people with sensory loss.
-Risks to Delivery The risks remain broadly similar to those cited in previous reporting periods, and their locus lies outside the control of Patient Safety & Experience Team and to some extent that of the HB.
+Standards of Service Delivery Key Actions Achieved Sept 2020 - April 2021 Risks to Delivery Corrective Actions & by When 1 - The risks remain broadly similar to those cited in previous reporting periods, and their locus lies outside the control of Patient Safety & Experience Team and to some extent that of the HB.
 These include; Whilst the WIS has ensure that systems are enabled in line with phase II of the Accessible Information Standard (AIS) to record communication needs and include these in e-referrals received by the Health Board.
 (Such an approach relies on fields relating to language, disability and communication needs being populated in a systematic and rigorous manner derived from universal reference values).
 The utilisation of an IM&T infrastructure, which relies on communication needs related to sensory loss being recorded within primary care and then transferred via electronic referral to secondary care.
-At the time of writing BCUHB has still to complete the migration of the West operating area to the merged WPAS platform - this has Given the operational cited risks, then the controls cited above in relation to the development of specific project management workstreams, the development of accessible patient information, the continued development of the PALS function, the introduction of Patient & Carers Experience Champions, the development of the inter and intranet along with innovative frameworks for harvesting patient, carer and service user feedback and the continued funding and development of the Accessible Health Care Scheme will be a key organisational imperative for Q3&Q4 2021/2022 and intro 2022/2023.
-The WPAS implementation project within BCUHB will continued to be rolled out throughout Q3&Q4 2021/2022 supported by the appointment of 4 wte dedicated project officers and will provide the technically enabled ability to enable: • the standardisation of the coding and recording of communication needs, and the The continued utilisation of text reminders, use of Type TalkTM, and Accessible Health care support workers has created enhanced support for patients, carers and merged WPAS platform - this has been delayed further due to BCUHB's COVID-19 Pandemic Response Plan (see above) communication needs, and the production of exception reports e.g. clinic preparation lists which flag in advance the need to book a WITS interpreter,
+At the time of writing BCUHB has still to complete the migration of the West operating area to the merged WPAS platform - this has been delayed further due to Given the operational cited risks, then the controls cited above in relation to the development of specific project management workstreams, the development of accessible patient information, the continued development of the PALS function, the introduction of Patient & Carers Experience Champions, the development of the inter and intranet along with innovative frameworks for harvesting patient, carer and service user feedback and the continued funding and development of the Accessible Health Care Scheme will be a key organisational imperative for Q3&Q4 2021/2022 and intro 2022/2023.
+The WPAS implementation project within BCUHB will continued to be rolled out throughout Q3&Q4 2021/2022 supported by the appointment of 4 wte dedicated project officers and will provide the technically enabled ability to enable: • the standardisation of the coding and recording of communication needs, and the production of exception reports reminders, use of Type TalkTM, and Accessible Health care support workers has created enhanced support for patients, carers and BCUHB's COVID-19 Pandemic Response Plan (see above) e.g. clinic preparation lists which flag in advance the need to book a WITS interpreter,

 service users with sensory loss to Within 2022/2023 it is likely that the and increased integration with

 engage with appointment systems current system will remain primary care information

 on the same basis as other characterised by a; system, NHS Wales Health

 patients, carers and service users.
-Deliana and maticutar account Portal(s) and other supporting
+Deliana and maticuta account Portal(s) and other supporting

 Reliance on patients, carers and service users to request systems.

 that communication needs

 relating to sensory loss are

 communicated to health care

 providers (primary, community & secondary).

 & Secondary).

 An appointment system which

 does not automatically create

 an alert reminding HCPs to

 book BSL interpreter, and this relies on local knowledge of the

 service user's needs being

 passed on to the service point.

 Although this risk is partially

 ameliorated via the AHCW scheme and the local

 knowledge

 These risks will remain relevant

 throughout 2022/2022, and whilst these have been partially mitigated

 within Q2-2021/2022 via the

 implementation of the WPAS

 platform throughout all operating

 regions of BCUHB along with the standardisation of primary care

 system and the generic utilisation

 of reference values relating to

 communication and language

 within the Master Patient Index